French Open: History

 In 1925, the French Championships became open to all amateurs internationally and was designated a major championship by the International Lawn Tennis Federation.
 It was held on clay courts at the Stade Français in Saint-Cloud (site of the previous World Hard Court Championships) in 1925 and 1927.
-In 1926 the Croix-Catelan of the Racing Club de France hosted the event in Paris, the site of the previous French club members only tournament, also on clay.
+In 1926 the Croix-Catelan of the Racing Club de France hosted the event in Paris, the site of the previous French club members-only tournament, also on clay.

 Another clay court tournament, called the World Hard Court Championships, is sometimes considered the true precursor to the modern French Open as it admitted international competitors.
 This was held at Stade Français in Saint-Cloud, from 1912 to 1914, 1920, 1921 and 1923, with the 1922 event held in Brussels, Belgium.
 Winners of this tournament included world No. 1s such as Anthony Wilding from New Zealand (1913, 1914) and Bill Tilden from the US (1921).
 In 1924 there was no World Hard Court Championships due to tennis being played at the Paris Olympic Games in Colombes.

 After the Mousquetaires or Philadelphia Four (René Lacoste, Jean Borotra, Henri Cochet, and Jacques Brugnon) won the Davis Cup on American soil in 1927, the French decided to defend the cup in 1928 at a new tennis stadium at Porte d'Auteuil.
-The Stade de France had offered the tennis authorities three hectares of land with the condition that the new stadium must be named after the World War I aviator hero Roland Garros.
+The Stade Français president Émile Lesieur had offered the tennis authorities three hectares of land with the condition that the new stadium must be named after the World War I aviator hero Roland Garros, who was also a former HEC Paris business school classmate.
 The new Stade de Roland Garros (whose central court was renamed Court Philippe Chatrier in 2001) hosted that Davis Cup challenge.
 On 24 May 1928, the French International Championships moved there, and the event has been held there ever since.